zarch1972/openenergeia/README.md

 ## Logic Box / The Brains
-- Take the inputs along with the battery SOC, make decisions about when to overnight(or daytime) charge
+- Take the inputs (from above) along with the battery SOC(%), make decisions about when to overnight(or daytime) charge

 ## Outputs